+356-2033-01-78

 The MPRP allows investors to include their spouses or partners, unmarried children under 29, and parents and grandparents of any age in the application.
 Adult family members, except for spouses, must be principally dependent on the investor.

-All benefits the main applicant has, apply to their relatives too.
+All the benefits the main applicant has apply to their relatives, too.

 Doing business and working in Malta